 When Ryan Murphy announced he was planning to follow his TV success Glee with a horror, ears around the globe were pricked with devilish delight.
 After all, while TV had a long history of horror with Tales from the Crypt and Alfred Hitchcock Presents.
 It had also been some time since the horror genre had claimed its rightful crown on prime time television.

 Launching in 2011 American Horror Story did not disappoint legions of horror fans.
 Its first series delightfully wrapping the audience in a classic haunted house tale.
 While equally taking the genre in new a direction with darkly delicious humour, gore, social commentary and truly divine performances.
 Creating a horror universe that expanded from season to season, while allowing its cast to embody a variety of roles.
 And it is the cast and deliciously dark writing that keeps audiences coming back to Murphy and Falchuk’s world of pain.
 And while some seasons shine more than others, with Asylum remaining the pinnacle of American Horror Story’s journey so far.
 It continues to be a must-see TV event of the Halloween season.

 United States 2008 – 2013 (AMC/Sony)

 5 Seasons (62 Episodes)

-If Oz gave birth to the modern TV drama then Breaking Bad changed the way we viewed TV drama for ever.
+If Oz gave birth to the modern TV drama, then Breaking Bad changed the way we viewed TV drama forever.
 Originally launched on mainstream cable TV in the USA back in 2008.
-Breaking Bad had rave reviews from the start, but struggled to initially find its audience.
+Breaking Bad had rave reviews from the start but struggled to initially find its audience.
 While here in the UK its premiere on FX and Five fell flat, with few people even registering the title.
-However, when Netflix picked up the show it thundered towards global success.
-Reflecting and building on a new TV watching phenonmenon; the binge.
+However, when Netflix picked up the show, it thundered towards global success.
+Reflecting and building on a new TV-watching phenomenon; the binge.

 United Kingdom/USA 2019 (HBO/Sky)